ccunnin297/starbound-switcher/README.md

 To ensure dependencies are installed:
 `./install.sh`

-This command will install `pipenv`, which will then be used to
+This command will install `pipenv`, which will then be used to install python packages

-All debugging should be done in the python directory:
-`cd python`

 ### To install